- Home

 Staff

-My background is in marketing & communications, and I have enjoyed working with a variety of clients, large & small.
+Her background is in marketing & communications, and she has enjoyed working with a variety of clients, large & small.

-My family is from Toronto – my grandparents immigrated from Poland and Russia, and my parents grew up on Euclid Street (mom) and College Street (dad).
+Her family is from Toronto – her grandparents immigrated from Poland and Russia, and her parents grew up on Euclid Street (mom) and College Street (dad).

-In my spare term, I enjoy collecting antiques, wooden jigsaw puzzles and spending time at our cabin at Camp Naivelt (430 square feet, keeping things cozy!)
+In her spare term, she enjoys collecting antiques, wooden jigsaw puzzles and spending time at her cabin at Camp Naivelt (430 square feet, keeping things cozy!)

-Each person is unique at City Shul and I enjoy learning more about how I can help you – whether it’s a large or small issue – along with listening to how you came to our Shul, what you enjoy most and any suggestions that you may have.
+Each person is unique at City Shul and Barb enjoys learning more about how she can help you – whether it’s a large or small issue – along with listening to how you came to our Shul, what you enjoy most, and any suggestions that you may have.

-Troubleshooting could be my hashtag – so please feel free to reach out to me HERE with any questions, issues or suggestions
+Troubleshooting could be her hashtag – so please feel free to reach out to Barb HERE with any questions, issues, or suggestions

 Shalom!